|Kimkins worked better than Atkins -- but WHY?|

-Similar to a Protein-Sparing Modified Fast (PSMF) and a bit less restrictive than the popular HCG Diet that surfaced later on, Kimmer promised her followers a quicker and easier way to shed the pounds.
+The Kimkins Diet was a low-calorie diet that was very low in both carbs and fat.
+It was popular with a subset of low-carb dieters in 2007.
+Similar to a Protein-Sparing Modified Fast (PSMF) and a bit less restrictive than the popular HCG Diet that surfaced later on, Kimmer promised her followers a quicker and easier way to shed the pounds than Atkins did.

 And she was right.